 All the previous results hold qualitatively with the different pathogenicity traits targeted by resistance.
 When resistance targets sporulation rate or the duration of the sporulation period, the genetic composition of the pathogen population and the level of evolutionary control (resistance durability) are similar to what was observed for the infection rate (Figs. S3, S4).
 There are, however, quantitative changes in the epidemiological outcome, as size and location of the critical zone are slightly different depending on the target pathogenicity trait.
-For infection rate, as mentioned before, the critical zone of good disease control corresponds to resistance efficiencies higher than 60% and expression between 30 and 80 days.
-For sporulation rate (or sporulation duration), the critical zone corresponds to efficiencies higher than 80% (respectively 90%) and expression after 50 days (respectively 80 days).
-Resistances increasing the duration of the latent period and having a high efficiency and a delayed expression (more than 30 days, Fig. S2, top right corner of graphics) are more durable than those targeting the other traits.
+For infection rate, as mentioned before, the critical zone of good disease control corresponds to resistance efficiencies higher than 60% and activation between 30 and 80 days.
+For sporulation rate (or sporulation duration), the critical zone corresponds to efficiencies higher than 80% (respectively 90%) and activation after 50 days (respectively 80 days).
+Resistances increasing the duration of the latent period and having a high efficiency and a delayed activation (more than 30 days, Fig. S2, top right corner of graphics) are more durable than those targeting the other traits.
 This is a consequence of the absence of emergence of the rb pathogen.
-However, the level of epidemiological control is poor in comparison to the other target traits, and the size of the critical zone is considerably reduced (restricted to resistance efficiencies between 80 and 100% and times to expression of less than 20 days).
+However, the level of epidemiological control is poor in comparison to the other target traits, and the size of the critical zone is considerably reduced (restricted to resistance efficiencies between 80 and 100% and times to activation of less than 20 days).